Acoustic interactions between inversion symmetric and asymmetric two-level systems

 The small dimensionless parameter of the theory\cite{SS09} is defined by $g \equiv \gamma_{\rm w}/\gamma_{\rm s}$.
 This parameter is proportional to the deviations from inversion symmetry, and therefore to the ratio between the strain and interatomic lattice spacing, i.e. in strongly disordered systems $g \approx 0.01-0.03$.
 The resulting effective elastic TLS-TLS interaction takes the form\cite{SS09}

 where in three dimensions (two dimensions) all interactions decay as $1/r^3$ ($1/r^2$) at distances $r \gg a_0$, and their typical values at near neighbor distance are related by

 It is further argued\cite{SS09} that the above long distance power law dependence of the interaction persists down to a short distance cutoff, which is not much larger than the interatomic spacing, for lack of another relevant length scale in the system.
-The form of the Hamiltonian ({\ref{effectiveStau}), ({\ref{gratios}), i.e. the strength and spatial dependence of the three TLS-TLS interactions, and its subsequent analysis have led to a significant advance in the understanding of the low temperature universality in glasses\cite{SS09}.
-The universality and smallness of phonon attenuation\cite{HR86,PLT02} were shown to be a consequence of the generic characteristics of the $\tau$ TLSs, and the appearance of universality below $T_U \approx 3$K was attributed to the gapping of the S-TLSs below the energy scale of $U_0^{S \tau} \approx g U_0^{S S} \approx g T_G \approx 3$K, where $T_G$ is the glass temperature.
+The form of the Hamiltonian ({\ref{effectiveStau}), ({\ref{gratios}), i.e. the strength and spatial dependence of the three TLS-TLS interactions, and its subsequent analysis, allow for an explanation of some long standing questions related to the low temperature universality in glasses\cite{SS09}.
+The universality and smallness of phonon attenuation\cite{HR86,PLT02} are shown to be a consequence of the generic characteristics of the $\tau$ TLSs, and the energy scale of $\approx 1-3$ K dictating the universal regime is attributed to the gapping of the S-TLSs below the energy of $U_0^{S \tau} \approx g U_0^{S S} \approx g T_G \approx 1-3$ K, where $T_G$ is the glass temperature\cite{note_G}.
 The enhancement of the single particle S-TLS DOS at higher temperatures results in their domination of acoustic attenuation, and the limiting of the universal characteristics of amorphous and disordered solids to $T < T_U$.